axelarnetwork/cgp-spec/cgp-v1.md

     ) external {
         emit ContractCall(msg.sender, destinationChain, destinationContractAddress, keccak256(payload), payload);
     }

+    function callContractWithToken(
+        string calldata destinationChain,
+        string calldata destinationContractAddress,
+        bytes calldata payload,
+        string calldata symbol,
+        uint256 amount
+    ) external {
+        ...

+        emit ContractCallWithToken(msg.sender, destinationChain, destinationContractAddress, keccak256(payload), payload, symbol, amount);
+    }

+    function sendToken(
+        string calldata destinationChain,
+        string calldata destinationAddress,
+        string calldata symbol,
+        uint256 amount
+    ) external {
+        ...

+        emit TokenSent(msg.sender, destinationChain, destinationAddress, symbol, amount);
+    }
 ```

-The above call fully specifies the `packet` with all relevant fields `(sender address, sender chain, destination address, destination chain, payload)`.
+The above calls fully specify the `packet` with all relevant fields.

 Furthermore, as discussed above, the transaction can be identified by its unique `txhash:index`.

 3. Middleware, such as relayers and or validator networks read events from the gateway that define the packet, and subsequently process them by preparing a message that needs to be posted on the destination chain.

 Dealing with duplicate postings at the destination chain.
 Should be de-duped assuming every transaction is uniquely identifiable by its source hash/identifier.

 4. Middleware posting incoming messages.

 5. Application receiving and executing messages.

 Duplicate execution.
 Gateway masks transactions as `executed` once the receiving contract calls it.
 It's up for the application to check that the gateway transaction has already been executed.

 ### Composability and Extension to Non-EVM Chains

 ### Notes

 * Assuming liveness of middleware, source and destination chains, the above semantics gurantee eventual unordered delivery.
 That is, packets can arrive out of order.
 This is important for interoperability across heterogenious systems.
 Because the blockchains can be very much "out of sync" and multiple dApps can use the same gateway, we do not want one packet to hold many others.

 * More sophisticated protocols, like 2-way calls, sends to multiple chains, sequenced execution can be built as `application-level` protocols on top of unordered semantics.
 (Think TCP on top of IP).

 * How transactions are posted (and how gas is calculated) is excluded from the specifications.
 However, `anyone` is able to post message [no permissed relayers] to gurantee high liveness.
 A middleware / relayer may batch multiple calls to save gas, or execute them based on any custom policy deemed needed.

 ### Instantiation

 Link to Axelar gateway implementations.